Our pines and evergreens are often some of our favorite trees in the yard.

 No matter the season or weather, they’re always there to brighten our day with a pop of green.

-Now, your pine trees may ask for a favor in return – protect them from pine beetles.
+Now, your pine trees may ask for a favor in return – protection from pine beetles.

 From coast to coast, destructive pine beetles are eating their way through our pine trees.